enburns/EVA_Instrumentality/README.md

 This program is aimed at helping researchers submit their samples to the European Variant Archive with ease by aiding completion of metadata required by the archive.

 ## Issues, bugs :bug:, and new feature requests
-Please open an issue in this repository.
+Please open an issue in this repository anytime a problem occurs.
+You can do this by visiting the github page **(add hyperlink to github home page)** and clicking on the white issues tab at the top of the page.
 When reporting an issue, please provide sufficient information to reproduce the error.
 Some examples include:

 * Full error message
 * Files associated with error message
 * OS information (Linux/Mac OS/Windows)

 ## What you will need:
-* All your variant files (vcf, gff, bed, etc.) organized as instructed below
 * *python2*
 * python module *openpyxl*
   * To install openpyxl, run the following code: